kyzabuilds/xeno.nvim/README.md

 ## Usage

-**Note:** Xeno.nvim does not provide any default colorschemes.
+**Note:** xeno.nvim does not provide any default colorschemes.
 You must create your own themes using the configuration options below.

 ### Basic Configuration